How to add a popup, modal, or content overlay in WordPress.

 The Boxzilla plugin for WordPress is a bit deceiving because it offers great versatility and flexibility to create more than just popups.

-In short, Boxzilla allows for boxes of ANY sizes to contain ANY content your mind could ever imagine and heart ever desire.
+In short, Boxzilla allows for boxes of ANY sizes to contain ANY content your mind could ever imagine and heart ever desires.

 In fact, I used Boxzilla combined with Contact Form 7 for our church’s Community Group card.
-We simply create a digital version of the physical card we receive from attendees each week, extending our experience from beyond the four walls of the facility into the reach of the world wide web.
+We simply create a digital version of the physical card we receive from attendees each week, extending our experience from beyond the facility’s four walls into the reach of the world wide web.

 Watch and learn how easy it was to create a clickable, scrollable, or time-based popup, modal, or content overlay using Boxzilla.

-Much like Boxzilla, the Popup Maker plugin for WordPress is very much deceiving and its name doesn’t do it in justice for all it offers.
+Much like Boxzilla, the Popup Maker plugin for WordPress is very deceiving, and its name doesn’t do it justice for all it offers.

-Most people often think of popups as the annoying email or newsletter subscription.
+Most people often think of popups as annoying emails or newsletter subscriptions.
 And while most popups online these days reflect such a behavior, Popup Maker does that and MORE!

-What I like most about Popup Maker is the fact that it integrates with a number of email and newsletter marketing providers (i.e., MailChimp, Constant Contact, Aweber, etc.) unlike Boxzilla — although it’s easy to copy and paste form from aforementioned providers into a Boxzilla popup.
+What I like most about Popup Maker is the fact that it integrates with a number of email and newsletter marketing providers (i.e., MailChimp, Constant Contact, Aweber, etc.), unlike Boxzilla — although it’s easy to copy and paste form from the aforementioned providers into a Boxzilla popup.

-Another big upside is Popup Maker offers the ability to comply to GDPR — General Data Protection Regulation policy — and easily create EU cookie notices for websites.
+Another big upside is that Popup Maker can comply with GDPR — General Data Protection Regulation Policy — and easily create EU cookie notices for websites.

-While I could drone on and on about the versatility of Popup Maker plugin, watch my latest tutorial video where I share how easy it is to integrate the best WordPress popup plugin into your website.
+While I could drone on and on about the versatility of the Popup Maker plugin, watch my latest tutorial video, where I share how easy it is to integrate the best WordPress popup plugin into your website.